Blowtorch55/mastercard-api-java/README.md

 -------------------------------------------------------------------------------------------

+##*Code example*

-Code example - using the Local Favorites API to get a list of popular restaurants in the US.
+Using the Local Favorites API to get a list of popular restaurants in the US.
 Since the Environment is listed as "SANDBOX", the data returned won't be real MasterCard data.